-How Does State Law Define DUI Offenses?
+How Does Arizona Law Define First-DUI Offenses?

-Under Arizona Revised Statutes §28-1381, there are three different scenarios under which someone can be arrested for first-time DUI in Chandler while they are in “actual physical control” of a motor vehicle:
+Under Arizona Revised Statutes §28-1381, there are three different scenarios under which someone can be arrested for a first-time DUI in Chandler while they are in “actual physical control” of a motor vehicle:

 - A police officer determines that their ability to operate a motor vehicle is in any way impaired by alcohol or drug intake